-The purpose of this course is to provide doctoral students with a deep understanding of the conceptual frameworks, values, and assumptions underlying a range of intervention strategies for solving public health problems.
-The course will also examine intervention design, implementation, and evaluation across various levels of social ecology.
+The purpose of this course is to have doctoral students use a comprehensive planning model (intervention mapping) to plan, implement, and evaluate an intervention to address a public health problem for a defined population.
+They will apply conceptual frameworks underlying a range of intervention strategies and levels of socio ecology for solving public health problems.
+The course will also examine intervention design across various levels of social ecology, implementation, process and outcome evaluation, and implementation science.

-BSHE 728 (3) Advanced Research Design and Analysis
+BSHE 728 (3) Advanced Statistical Methods in the Behavioral and Social Sciences

-The general purpose of this doctoral level course is to introduce advanced topics in research design and statistical analysis.
-Specifically the course will: 1) provide the students with an understanding of current research methodology including a review of basic research design, sampling, data collection, analysis, and aspects of measurement.
-2) familiarize students with advanced statistical techniques and provide students with a "working" knowledge of analytic techniques as they are applied in a prevention sciences research setting.
-3) develop the student's ability to evaluate his or her own research as well as research conducted by others.
-4) provide students with a forum to discuss the research design and statistical analysis aspects of their own research proposals (or dissertation).
+The purpose of this doctoral level course is to introduce advanced topics in statistical analysis, i.e. those beyond multivariable regression procedures.
+Specifically the course will: 1) introduce students to theory-driven ethical quantitative data analysis.
+2) familiarize students with advanced statistical techniques and provide students with an introductory "working" knowledge of understanding data and analytic techniques as they are applied in the behavioral and social sciences.
+3) develop the student's ability to design robust data collection and analysis plans for answering research questions benefitting from advanced analyses.
+4) provide students with a forum to discuss the statistical analysis aspects of their own research proposals (or dissertation).